Ashley James’ Instagram Bikini Pics No Longer Retouched, Don’t ‘Over-Edit Or Filter Your Appearance’

 — Ashley James (@ashleyljames) April 30, 2018

-What’s more, she said, she had a problem with how Emily Ratajkowski’s character was portrayed in the film, because her feelings of insecurity were dismissed.
-She said, too, that the feelings of insecurity are ones she can relate to, because no matter how many positive comments she receives on her social media pages, it’s the negative comments she receives that can get to her the most.
+What’s more, she said she had a problem with how Emily Ratajkowski’s character was portrayed in the film because her feelings of insecurity were dismissed.
+She said, too, that the feelings of insecurity are ones she can relate to because no matter how many positive comments she receives on her social media pages, it’s the negative comments she receives that can get to her the most.

 Ashley James can currently be seen in a new video for Huawei to celebrate their latest P20 smartphone launch.